HyeonjunSim/pi-top-battery-status/README.md

 To install:

-  1. Download the depository to your computer using the "download zip" button
+  1. Download the repository to your pi-top using the "download zip" button

   2. Using the file manager, go to your download folder, right click on "pi-top-battery-status-master.zip" and choose "Extract here"